 Agent commissions in Hobart are currently the highest in Australia with no sign of this changing anytime soon.

-To sell a property in Hobart with a traditional agent you can expect to pay around 2.82% to more than 3% plus GST on average.
-When attempting to sell with a traditional agent we recommend attempting to negotiate commission and fees prior to listing.
+To sell a property in Hobart with a traditional agent you can expect to pay around 2.82% to more than 3% commission plus GST.
+We recommend negotiating commission and fees prior to listing.

-On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
+If you sell with a traditional agent, you can also expect to pay additional advertising fees on top of the commission, which can increase your total cost significantly.
 All up, your total cost is likely to be $14,000 – $20,000+ if you decide to sell with a traditional agent.

 Hobart property prices were up for the quarter though, growing 0.59% as of May 2020, with an annual growth of 5%, which was a step backwards from the March figures which showed and annual growth rate at 9.3%.

 Following lockdowns across the country, Hobart has experienced a surge in demand, with people flocking to live in the beautiful harbour city.
 Annual growth rate rose to a huge 16.5% as of June 2021.

 If you’re in Hobart, you’ll need to know the specific laws that cover the buying and selling of properties in Tasmania, including the ‘Conveyancing and Law of Property Act 1884.’
 This law requires that selling or the intent to sell should always be in writing.
 Another provision covers selling land sold held by lease:

 “Where land sold is held by lease (not including under-lease), the purchaser shall assume unless the contrary appears, that the lease was duly granted; and on production of the receipt for the last payment due for rent under the lease before the date of actual completion of the purchase, he shall assume, unless the contrary appears, that all the covenants and provisions of the lease have been duly performed and observed up to the date of actual completion of the purchase.” – Section 3.3”